Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

 Let $\Phi$ denote the standard normal cumulative distribution function (cdf) and let $\Phi^{-1} : [0, 1] \to [-\infty, \infty]$ denote its inverse.
 A G-copula is simply a multivariate cdf with standard normal margins.
 By a trivial extension of Sklar's theorem, every multivariate cdf $F$ with univariate margins $F^{(1)}, \ldots, F^{(d)}$, admits a G-copula $G$ such that

 If the margins $F^{(1)}, \ldots, F^{(d)}$ are continuous, the G-copula $G$ in the above identity is unique and is equal to the cdf of

 where the random vector $Z$ has cdf $F$.
 The entries of the correlation matrix $\Sigma_G$ of $Z_G$ are called normal correlation coefficients in \citet{klaassen1997efficient}.
 They are the population versions of the normal scores rank correlation coefficients.
-The (ordinary) copula of $Z$ is Gaussian if and only if its $G$-copula is a multivariate Gaussian distribution, i.e., the distribution of $Z_G$ is $\normal_d(0, \Sigma_G)$.
+The (ordinary) copula of $Z$ is equal to the one of a Gaussian distribution with correlation matrix $\Sigma_G$ if and only if the $G$-copula of $Z$ is equal to $\normal_d(0, \Sigma_G)$.

 Given a random vector $Z = (X, Y)$ of dimension $d = p+q$ with continuous margins, we can now apply the dependence coefficients $\dep_1$ and $\dep_2$ to the random vector $Z_G = (X_G, Y_G)$ with standard normal margins obtained by the above operation.
 We obtain